September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 1. When did I feel most alive and supported in past relationships?
 What was happening?

-2. What frustrations keep showing up, and what need was unmet?
+2. What frustrations recur, and what need was unmet?

 3. What qualities make me feel genuinely safe and respected?